vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-rest-docs.md

 </dependency>
 ```

-The following two plugins are configured to process asciidoctor files and include the documentation during application packaging.
+The following two plugins are configured to process Asciidoctor files and include the documentation during application packaging.

 ```xml
 <build>